ropensci-archive/data-packages/README.md

 1. Google Doc which describes best practices for documentation.

-Checklist of things to document Make sure your documentation answers as many of these questions as possible.
+Checklist of things to document.

+Make sure your documentation answers as many of these questions as possible.

 -   What does the data represent?
 -   What format is the data in?